AI Cellular Automaton Lab - Conway's Game of Life Classic cellular automaton simulation! Click or d

 }

-Checks if the pressed key is the spacebar
+Checks if the key that was just pressed is the spacebar.

 windowResized()